CIS-566-Fall-2023/hw04-stylization/README.md

               - Either create your own texture similar to the shadow texture that you made for your surface shaders or procedurally generate some noise texture that resembles some kind of hatching/crayon/watercolor/some traditional art medium.
 You could either have this procedural generation occur within a custom function node in real-time, or you can do the generation on something like ShaderToy, and then output/screenshot the image to import into your Unity project.
               - Use the Time node in Unity's shader graph to get access to time for animation.
 Consider using a Floor node on time to explore staggered/stepped interpolation!
 This can be really helpful for selling the illusion of the animation feeling handdrawn.
        - **Option 2: Another Custom Effect Tailored to your Concept Art**
-          - If you'd like to do an alternative effect to Option 1, make sure that your idea is relatively similar in scope/difficulty.
+          - If you'd like to do an alternative effect to Option 1, just make sure that your idea is roughly similar in scope/difficulty.
+Feel free to make an EdStem post or ask any TA to double check whether your effect would be sufficient.
-          - Some ideas include:
-            - Uhhh

 ## 3. Outlines
 Make your objects pop by adding outlines to your scene!

 1. Start by sourcing custom depth and normal maps of select objects in your scene.
 [ADD MORE TECHNICAL DETAIL] You should be able to reference this video for some hints on how to do this [VIDEO LINK]
 2. Create an interesting, ANIMATED outline effect that resembles some kind of 2D art medium.
   1. E.g. Pencil Sketch/Crayons/Paint Strokes/Etc. Use your knowledge of toolbox functions to add some wobble, or warping or noise onto the lines that changes over time.
-Here's an example of outline animation [LINK]
+Here's an example of outline animation [LINK TO SONIC OUTLINE ZOOMED IN]
   2. IF you're not satisfied with the look of your outlines and are looking for an extra challenge, after implementing depth/normal based post processing, you may explore non-post process techniques such as inverse hull edge rendering for outer edges to render bolder, more solid looking outlines for a different look [LINK]

 ## 4. Full Screen Post Process Effect
 We're nearing the end!
 Ok, now regardless of what your concept art looks like, using what you know about toolbox functions and screen space effects, add some post-process to give your scene a unique look.
-Your psot processing effect should do at least two of the following.
+Your psot processing effect should do at least one of the following.
 * A vingette that darkens the edges of your images with a color or pattern
 * Color / tone mapping that changes the colorization of your renders.
 [Here's some basic ideas, but please experiment](https://gmshaders.com/tutorials/basic_colors/)
 * A texture to make your image look like it's drawn on paper or some other surface.